 Strategic Management – Role of HRM

-As stated earlier, strategic management process involves four important stages: environmental scanning, strategy formulation, strategy implementation and evaluation and control.
+As stated earlier, the strategic management process involves four important stages: environmental scanning, strategy formulation, strategy implementation, and evaluation and control.

 HR professionals play key roles in scanning the environment.
 More specifically HR can provide the following:

 “From public information and legitimate recruiting and interview activities, you ought to be able to construct organization charts, staffing levels, and group missions for the various organizational components of each of your major competitors.
 Your knowledge of how brands are sorted among sales subdivisions and who reports to whom can give important clues as to a competitor’s strategic priorities.
 You may even know the track record and characteristic behavior of the executives”.

 This is formulated by the top management of an organization made up of more than one line of business.
 The corporate-level strategy of the family-controlled Siyaram Poddar Companies is to continuously innovate in all its businesses with the right technology, relentlessly cut costs and focus on the overseas markets.
 The major questions that need to be answered at this stage are- What kinds of business should the company be engaged in?
 What are the goats and expectations for each business?
 How should resources be allocated to reach these goals?